4ntoine/libadblockplus-android/README.md

 ## Settings

-You can find adblock fragments in 'libadblockplus-android-settings' directory:
+You can find adblock fragments in the 'libadblockplus-android-settings' directory:
 * AdblockGeneralSettingsFragment - main fragment
 * AdblockWhitelistedDomainsSettingsFragment - whitelisted domains fragment